Ice MC: The most successful hits

 His third album, Ice'n'Green, was released in 1994 and featured Alexia on vocals.
 Three of his most successful songs, "Think about the Way", "It's a Rainy Day" and "Take Away the Colour", made the charts all over the world.
-For the third album Ice MC adopted an all new dreadlocks look and utilised Jamaican style rap, known as raggamuffin.
+For the third album Ice MC adopted an all new dreadlocks look and used Jamaican style rap, known as raggamuffin.
 The album was also released in the US, where the two biggest singles saw substantial club play and moderate dance music radio airplay.
 In 1995, Ice'n'Green – The Remix Album was released.
 This contained various remixes of previous hit singles.

 Collaboration with Masterboy

 In 1996, Ice MC decided to leave Zanetti and Alexia due to some disagreements.
 Shortly after that a new album, Dreadatour, (produced by Masterboy producer Enrico Zabler) was released.
 The hit from the album was "Give Me the Light", the second Single-Release from "Dreadatour" was "Music For Money" also produced by Enrico Zabler from Masterboy also the Album-Tracks "Never Stop Believing" and "It's Up To You".
 The Album "Dreadatour" itself was not a commercial success.